scverse/rapids_singlecell/README.md

 In addition to that please cite the methods' original research articles in the [scanpy documentation](https://scanpy.readthedocs.io/en/latest/references.html)

 If you use the accelerated decoupler functions please cite [decoupler](https://doi.org/10.1093/bioadv/vbac016)

-## Notebooks
-To show the capability of these functions, I created two example notebooks evaluating the same workflow running on the CPU and GPU.
-These notebooks should run in the environment, that is described in Requirements.
-First, run the `data_downloader` notebook to create the AnnData object for the analysis.
-If you run both `demo_cpu` and `demo_gpu` you should see a big speedup when running the analyses on the GPU.